+5.Complete the College of DuPage Residency Verification form and provide proof of residency to the Office of Student Registration Services and e-mail to registration@cod.edu by the program application deadline date.
+You MUST send from your @dupage.edu e-mail address.

+Note:

-- 5.Complete the College of DuPage Residency Verification form and provide proof of residency to the Office of Student Registration Services, Student Services Center (SSC) Room 2221 or e-mailing to registration@cod.edu by the program application deadline date.
-You MUST send from your @dupage.edu e-mail address. - Note: - If this residency requirement has not been given to Registration by the program application deadline date, you will not be considered for admission. - Separate Residency Verification Forms must be submitted for each program application.
+- If this residency requirement has not been given to Registration by the program application deadline date, you will not be considered for admission. - Separate Residency Verification Forms must be submitted for each program application.